Eye Family Hub

 When it is time for your child to start attending nursery or school, we can support you the transition period as we know this can be both challenging and an emotional time.
 Together, we can develop a transition passport which will help ensure that there is a smooth transition for you and your child.

 We work closely with other agencies in the community and have good links with Eye Opportunity Group, which offers families a range of support services and where children with SEN can access play activities.
-Eye Opportunity Group has a designated notice board at Eye Children’s Centre.
+Eye Opportunity Group has a designated notice board at Eye Children’s Family Hub.

-What arrangements are in place to ensure that High Suffolk & Eye Children’s Centres are accessible for children and families with special educational needs and/or disability?
+What arrangements are in place to ensure that High Suffolk & Eye Family Hub's are accessible for children and families with special educational needs and/or disability?

-Our Centres are DDA compliant and are fully accessible from all entrances and exits.
+Our Hubs are DDA compliant and are fully accessible from all entrances and exits.
 The site at Debenham has a disabled parking space outside the front entrance.